Building a VMware test lab is a great way to see how workloads and applications will work in a virtual infrastructure.

 Having multiple VMs sharing the same data store, one can frequently run into IOPS limitations.
 Disk latency can quickly translate into unacceptable application delays for the end user.
 To avoid storage bottlenecks, I’ve found that even just two solid-state drives (SSDs) with RAID 0 will have better throughput than most aging disk arrays.
 With SSDs, there is little latency because what your system sees as a disk volume is actually implemented using solid-state memory.

 Ultimately, performance in a VMware test lab is all about virtual machine (VM) density -- how many VMs can go on a physical server while meeting performance goals.
-The resources that dictate VM density come down to: CPU, memory, network bandwidth and storage
+The resources that dictate VM density come down to: CPU, memory, network bandwidth and storage capacity.
+Figure out how much you can allocate to each host and VM to get the best performance, but watch out for over-commitment.

 Recently, VMware added another twist by linking its licensing model to the number of CPU sockets.
 If you’re looking to keep costs down, try to limit the number of CPU sockets while maximizing the number of cores in your VMware test environment.